Type 96 25 mm AT/AA gun: Design

-The gun was normally used without a gun shield, although some multiple mounts on Yamato-class battleships were fitted with Ducol high tensile steel shields.
+The gun was normally used without a gun shield, although some multiple mounts on Yamato-class battleships were fitted with a Ducol high tensile steel shields.
 Many ship-based mounts also had splinter shields.

 Ammunition

 The Type 96 cartridge case was a rimless type design with a deep extraction groove at the base.
 The projectiles fired by the weapon were slightly unusual in that they had two rotating bands.
 The forward band was slightly smaller in diameter than the rear band.
 It was believed that this was to reduce wear on the rifling near the chamber.
 The case of the cartridge was crimped around the rear rotating band.
 The complete round weighed approximately 820 g with the projectile weighing 320 g.

-The propellant was 102 grams of single-perforated, graphited grains of nitrocellulose approximately 2 millimeters in diameter and between 2.5 and 4.5 millimeters in length.
+The propellant was 102 grams of single-perforated, graphited grains of nitrocellulose approximately 2 mm in diameter and between 2.5 and 4.5 mm in length.

 Normally one tracer round was added every four or five rounds to aid laying.